Maxine Waters Has Dedicated Her Life To Serving And She Does It With Grace

-Maxine Waters had served in the United States Congress for more than twenty-five years before she became a viral sensation for Generation Z.
+Maxine Waters had served in the United States Congress for more than 25 years before she became a viral sensation for Generation Z.

 In 2017, Waters utilized a House Financial Services Committee meeting not to be talked over, nor disrespected.
 When then-Treasury Secretary Steve Mnuchin attempted to wiggle out of Waters’ questioning, she routinely repeated, “Reclaiming my time,” to steer the conversation back to why those members of Congress were in the hearing in the first place.